 Tips for Chilling Cookie Dough

-Now for my favorite way to chill the dough, which takes only about 10 minutes.
-This is definitely the best way to go if you have the room in your freezer.
-You will need to roll up the dough into balls on your prepared cookie sheet.
+- Chill the rolled balls in the freezer: This is definitely the fastest and best way to chill the dough if you have the freezer space.
+Roll up the dough into balls on your prepared cookie sheet.
 I use pre-cut parchment paper on my cookie sheets.
 Once you have the cookie dough balls on the cookie sheets, you just need to chill them in the freezer for 10 minutes before baking.
 That’s it!